cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 .. note::

-   When running in the tunneling mode (i.e. with VXLAN or Geneve), pod to pod traffic will be sent only over the Wireguard tunnel which means that the packets will bypass the other tunnel, and thus they will be encapsulated only once.
+   When running in the tunneling mode (i.e. with VXLAN or Geneve), pod to pod traffic will be sent only over the WireGuard tunnel which means that the packets will bypass the other tunnel, and thus they will be encapsulated only once.

-Enable Wireguard in Cilium
+Enable WireGuard in Cilium
 ==========================

-Before you enable Wireguard in Cilium, please ensure that the Linux distribution running on your cluster nodes has support for Wireguard in kernel mode (i.e. ``CONFIG_WIREGUARD=m`` on Linux 5.6 and newer, or via the out-of-tree Wireguard module on older kernels).
+Before you enable WireGuard in Cilium, please ensure that the Linux distribution running on your cluster nodes has support for WireGuard in kernel mode (i.e. ``CONFIG_WIREGUARD=m`` on Linux 5.6 and newer, or via the out-of-tree WireGuard module on older kernels).

 .. tabs::